Sachdev14Sakshi/ARVA/README.md

 2. Select the date or date range
 3. Enter a natural language query or choose to generate a report

+**Example Queries:**
+- "all goat cases"
+- "cases at MG ROAD"
+- "all cases"
+- "taken to Blue Paw Clinic"
+- "how much spent on pet taxi"
+- "What was the outcome of the parrot?"
+- "cow case in south delhi"

 ## Overview
 ARVA is an interactive assistant designed to support volunteers at animal welfare organizations.
 It allows volunteers to: